wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 Collaborator & director: Lindsey Brocklebank · Collaborators & performers: Cara Marsh, Debbie Milner, Jasmin Saulo, Katherine Hollinson, Kyrah Decoteau, Rowena Gander, Sammy Allen, Sarah Jane Lockwood, Sophie Ellison, The D Twins

 Insta <a href="https://instagram.com/maelstromtheatre" target="_blank">@maelstromtheatre</a> <a href="https://instagram.com/lindseybrockleb" target="_blank">@lindseybrockleb</a>
 <hr>
-**NéaSynergy** · *Io sono quien Soy*
+**Néa Synergy** · *Io Sono Quien Soy*

-A journey through doubt, identity, and self-acceptance — where fear turns into freedom and differences become our strength.
+A powerful and emotional dance piece that explores the experience of having a mixed-heritage background, touching on themes of self-doubt, identity, and human connection.<br>*As two dancers, we navigate the tension of always feeling different — questioning who we are, where we belong, and why others care so much about defining us.
+Fear gives way to understanding, hesitation to support, and solitude to connection.
+Through movement, our journey begins in solitude, crawling through identities before encountering one another.
+The performance transitions from isolation to a celebration of culture and the embrace of our individual differences.
+The music shifts from poetic narration to Afro-inspired rhythms, mirroring our emotional transformation.
+This piece is a reminder that our differences are not barriers but the essence of what makes us whole.*

+Content Warning: please click [here](/warnings).

 Beatrice is a Manchester-based Italian-Portuguese dance artist.
-Trained in ballet, contemporary, and floorwork, she explores her heritage through movement, integrating African dance and capoeira.
-Passionate about sharing dance, she helps others discover their creativity through movement.<br>Nessa Ndong is a dynamic dancer blending Afro dance, hip-hop, and contemporary styles.
-Originally from Equatorial Guinea and now Manchester-based, she brings high-energy performances to international stages, celebrating culture and identity through movement.
+She is a performer, choreographer, and movement facilitator passionate about sharing movement and creating meaningful connections.
+Her current practice explores cultural heritage through dance, integrating her background in ballet with African dance and capoeira.<br>Nessa is a dynamic dancer blending Afro dance, hip-hop, and contemporary styles.
+Originally from Equatorial Guinea and now Manchester-based, she delivers high-energy performances on international stages, celebrating culture and identity through movement.

 Insta <a href="https://instagram.com/neasynergy" target="_blank">@neasynergy</a> <a href="https://instagram.com/bea_montefusco" target="_blank">@bea_montefusco</a> <a href="https://instagram.com/nbnessa" target="_blank">@nbnessa</a>
 <hr>